Mission Point Light

-Mission Point Light is a lighthouse located in the U.S. state of Michigan at the end of Old Mission Point, a peninsula jutting into Grand Traverse Bay 17 mi north of Traverse City.
-When it was built in 1870, it was an exact copy of the Mama Juda Light (now destroyed), which was built on the Detroit River in 1866.
+Mission Point Light is a lighthouse located in Michigan at the end of Old Mission Point, a peninsula jutting into Grand Traverse Bay 17 mi north of Traverse City.
+It was built in 1870 as an exact copy of the Mama Juda Light (now destroyed), which was built on the Detroit River in 1866.

 The foundation is natural and emplaced.
 The wooden structure is painted white with black trim.
 The square tower is attached to a dwelling.

 A fixed white Fifth Order Fresnel lens was installed.
-The building was only one and one half stories tall.
+The building was only one and a half stories tall.
 However, its placement on a sand bank 14 feet above the lake's surface created a lens focal plane of 47 ft.
 It was visible from 13 mi at sea.
-Maintaining the dune and protecting it and the lighthouse from the deleterious effects of wave action has been a constant struggle.
+It has been an ongoing struggle to maintain the dune and protect it and the lighthouse from erosion.